EyalYe/DDP25-HW5/README.md

 - **Output:**
   - `dout`: Data output
+  - `done`: Indicates that the operation is complete (read/write/generation step, high for one cycle)

 The grid size is determined by the parameters:
 - `parameter N`: Number of rows